-Skated on Flat Track, Road, or Banked Track.
+I) Points Races (Skated on either Road or Banked Track.)

 The entire number of skaters shall participate without qualifying heats, unless there is an excessive number of skaters or conditions compel the Race Referee to use their discretion in the interest of safety.
 For New Zealand Championships places on the line will be decided in accordance with draw of clubs at team managers meeting.